 If you are looking for some really good varieties, great colours and some with great perfume, try Dr Keith Hammett in New Zealand.
 Varieties such as ‘High Scent’, More Scent’, High Society’, Original, being amongst the most fragrant.

 The ‘Spencer’ Sweet Peas are very popular, fragrant and long stems.
 The ‘Spencer Ripple Mix’ and ‘Spencer Giant Mix’ are two to look for.

-Sweet Pea Seeds are available for sale from the following nurseries
+Sweet Pea Seeds and plants are available for sale from the following nurseries